-In addition to your journal writing, you must complete the following: in-class writing assignments and a sample work product from your placement site (approved by the supervising attorney, redacted if needed).
+In addition to your journal writing, you must complete in-class writing assignments and, at the end of the semester, you must submit a sample work product from your placement site (approved by the supervising attorney, redacted if needed).
 Some assignments will be collaborative in nature, while others will be independently produced.
 Throughout the term, students will engage in self-assessment of their written work, and they will participate in peer review exercises.